ga-curriculum/intro-to-ai-agentic-workflows/building-ai-agents/README.md

 print(response)
 ```

-## Step 3: Implement a Feedback Loop for Self-Correction
+## Step C: Implement a Feedback Loop for Self-Correction

 AI agents can improve over time by refining their answers based on user feedback.